-Brisbane, with a climate that is near perfect all year round, is an ideal location for your wedding.
+What to expect in Brisbane wedding venues?
+It offers a climate that is near perfect all year round, an ideal location for your wedding.
 Whether you’re looking for a quirky, one-of-a-kind reception space or a beautiful church for a traditional wedding ceremony, you’ll find it in Queensland’s River City.
 Brisbane, one of the oldest cities in Australia, offers many historical wedding venues as well as contemporary venues.

 All Saints Anglican Church, completed in 1869, and the Church of St Mary's, Kangaroo Point, built in 1873, are inclusive places of worship that have provided a solemn start for generations of happy marriages.
 Outdoor wedding venues near Kangaroo Point Cliffs include The Landing at Dockside, Riverlife, and Shafton House, a heritage listed circa 1851 colonial home.

 Kangaroo Point is just across the Brisbane River from the Brisbane CBD.
 Brisbane City Hall, serviced by EPICURE catering, is a great location for a wedding.
 The elegant landmark has marble staircases, mosaic tiled floors, chandeliers, and vaulted ceilings.
 You’ll also find elegance at The Savoy Hotel and The Lord Alfred, two of the CBD venues that offer many amenities.

 The South Bank Parklands, close to both Kangaroo Point Cliffs and the Brisbane CBD, is a premier cultural destination.
 The Gallery of Modern Art, the State Library of Queensland, and the Queensland Museum and Science Centre are a few destinations that offer memorable function spaces.
 The Ship Inn, Sky Room & Terrace, and The Greek Club are also found in the area.